linkedin/dustjs/guides/dust-helpers.md

 ## Math Helper

-Another handy helper is the `@math` helper.
-It allows you to take different courses of action based on the result of a mathematical expression.
-You provide it the lefthand operand using the `key` attribute, the operation to perform using the `method` attribute, and the righthand operand using the `operand` attribute.
-Then you can nest logical operators within the `@math` tag to test the result of the `@math` helper.
-For example, we can combine a loop's `$idx` with the `@math` helper to add a class to every other item in a list:
+The `{@math}` helper can perform simple math operations in a template and then either output or truth-test the result.
+It accepts `key` and `method` parameters as well as an `operand` parameter for operations that require two values, like adding or subtracting.

+You can nest logic helpers inside a math helper to test the result of the operation.

 <dust-demo templatename="helpers_math">
 <dust-demo-template showtemplatename="true">